andrewcoggins/TradingPlatform/README.md

 1. Enter Eclipse workspace directory in Terminal and clone the git repository: git clone https://github.com/andrewcoggins/TradingPlatform
 2. In eclipse: file->import->Existing projects into workspace-> Import the TradingPlatform project into eclipse.
 3. Build path->configure build path->source->add folder: src/main/java, src/test/java, remove old source folder
-4.     make sure Junit 4 library is imported
-5.     enable maven nature if not already done.
-You may need to select maven->update project
+4.     enable maven nature if not already done.
+You may need to select maven->update project for eclipse to recognize some libraries
-6. Use platform
+5. Use platform